 When compensation levels of our employees increase, we may not be able to pass on all or a portion of such increased costs to our clients or do so on a timely basis, which tends to depress our operating profit margins if we cannot generate sufficient offsetting productivity gains.
-For example, during the current economic up-cycle in the United States, competition for contact center agents has been increasing from other sectors of the economy and has resulted in upwards wage pressure.
+During the current economic up-cycle in the United States, competition for contact center agents has been increasing from other sectors of the economy and has resulted in upwards wage pressure.
 Towards the end of fiscal year 2017, we increased base compensation for our agents in many of our U.S.-based facilities, which resulted in pressure on operating margins from our activities requiring U.S. service delivery.
 In fiscal year 2019 and during the second half of fiscal year 2018, we offset these wage increases with higher agent quality and increased productivity, leading to financial improvements.
 Furthermore, our overall labor cost as a percentage of revenue has decreased due to the aforementioned shift in mix of delivery location from onshore delivery centers to nearshore and offshore centers.
-As a percentage of revenue, our payroll and related costs decreased to 68.1% to 68.3% for the nine months ended March 31, 2020 and 2019, respectively, and 69.1% from 73.9% for the fiscal years ended June 30, 2019 and 2018, respectively.
+Our payroll and related costs have steadily decreased, representing 68.3%, 69.1%, and 73.9% as a percentage of revenue, for the fiscal years ended June 30, 2020, 2019, and 2018, respectively.